aPrecious74/aPrecious74/README.md

 - 👋 Hi, I’m @aPrecious74
-- 😁I’m interested in coding
+- 😁I’m interested in programming
 - 🌱I’m currently a website developer intern
 - 💞️ I’m looking to collaborate on games